ilmimris/wilayah-indonesia/OPTIMIZATIONS.md

 ### 2. Reduced Candidate Processing
 - Limited the number of candidate fragments processed in the matcher
 - Skip processing fragments with less than 2 characters
-- Limited the number of fragments to 10 per query
+- Limited the number of fragments to 5 per query (reduced from 10)

 ### 3. Optimized N-gram Combinations
 - Reduced n-gram combinations from 3-grams to 2-grams for better performance